no0dles/hammerkit/docs/build-file/environment-variables.md

 ## Shell environment

-Environment variables which are available from the shell environment get passed into the command before execution.&#x20;
+Environment variables which are available from the shell environment get passed into the command before execution.

 {% code title="build.yaml" %}
 ```yaml